TarekAi/open-tutor-ai-docs/docs/getting-started/advanced-topics/https-encryption.md

 ## Overview

-While HTTPS encryption is **not required** to operate Open WebUI in most cases, certain features—such as **Voice Calls**—will be blocked by modern web browsers unless HTTPS is enabled.
+While HTTPS encryption is **not required** to operate Open TutorAI in most cases, certain features—such as **Voice Calls**—will be blocked by modern web browsers unless HTTPS is enabled.
 If you do not plan to use these features, you can skip this section.

 ## Importance of HTTPS